PeterBunBun/JL/README.md

 **f.
 Decorator Interface**

 `Decorator` is an interface implemented by different kinds of syntex decorator.
 Eg. Html, or perhaps markdown...etc.
 For this takehome, I created only a `HtmlDecorator` class to implement the interface.
 However, this interface is designed to be be implemented by many other kinds of decorators in the future.
-For example, one could design a `class markdownDecorator()` to make the element bold in markdown syntax by decorating the element as "**text**" or "__text__".
+For example, one could design a class `MarkdownDecorator()` to make the element bold in markdown syntax by decorating the element as "**text**" or "__text__".
 There are only 2 required method in this interface.

 1. `setText()`: set the text to be decorated
 2. `decorate()`: return the decorated the text